 Chief Executive Officer

 Alison Robinson was appointed to the position of Chief Executive Officer for GAPTC in January 2015.
+She holds the sector qualification CiLCA (Certificate in Local Council Administration) and has completed a number of Community Governance Degree modules.
 She is responsible for ensuring the strategic objectives of the organisation are delivered.
 This includes coordinating the Local Council Award Scheme (LCAS), the independent audit scheme, researching and developing appropriate training; as well as representing the organisation at regional and national level.

 Previously Alison worked for Economic Development in a Local Authority in the North East of England for over a decade, managing a range of programmes funded through various funding streams.
 This included European Regional Development Funds (ERDF), Single Regeneration Budgets (SRB), and Housing Market Renewal funding.
 Prior to this, she worked in the Voluntary and Community Sector (VCS) developing projects, fund raising, conducting training and building capacity and sustainability strategies.

 Alison has a strong sense of civic responsibility and has undertaken various voluntary roles on VCS management committees.
 She is currently a trustee at Gloucestershire Community Foundation, and an equality rep, and life long learning rep with Unison (Local Government Branch - Gloucestershire)

 Outside of work she likes listening to music, studying, and running; and is a 'Leader in Running Fitness', she is a member of Stroud District Athletics Club.
 2018 will be another active year, including an ultra run (38 miles) in the Lake District, four marathons in four days challenge in Ireland in August, plus a few more trail marathons before year end in order to reach marathon number 50.